-The good news is that switching broadband provider should - in theory - be relatively straightforward.
-However, you need to remember there are three main types of broadband - ADSL/fibre, cable and mobile broadband - and it's a different story for each one.
+The good news is switching broadband provider should - and usually is - relatively straightforward.
+However, you need to remember there are three main types of broadband (ADSL/fibre, cable and mobile broadband) and it's a different story for each one.

 - Mobile broadband: This is all about convenience.
 You use the same signal that mobile phones work on, generally via a wireless device small enough to fit in your pocket.
 Mobile broadband is portable, so you can use it anywhere you go - as long as there is a signal from your network provider.
 And here is the downside - mobile broadband tends to be slower than other types of broadband, with a much higher chance of signal drop-out and smaller download limits.
 You need a good 3G or 4G signal to be able to use mobile broadband, so be sure to do a postcode check before committing.

-- Virgin Media cable: The cable network uses similar technology to the BT Openreach system, meaning it is limited to your home while offering more reliability, faster speeds and higher download capacities that mobile broadband - as well as television services.
+- Virgin Media cable: The cable network uses similar technology to the BT Openreach system, meaning it is a fixed line to your home while offering more reliability, faster speeds and higher download capacities than mobile broadband - as well as television services.
 The only real downside is that the cable network only reaches around 60 per cent of UK residences: a simple postcode check should tell you if you can get cable in your area.

 Switching from one BT Openreach provider to another